elastos/Elastos/CR.Elastos-Privnet/README.md

     ```
     {"Result":"12","Error":0,"Desc":"Success"}
     ```

+7. Verify that your token sidechain is running correctly [Elastos.ELA.Sidechain.Token](http://github.com/elastos/Elastos.ELA.Sidechain.Token)

+    Because "HttpRestPort" of token sidechain is not available, currently, it's not connected to the wallet service API so you cannot send any tokens from mainchain to token sidechain.
+All you can do is check that token sidechain is running properly.
+When the API layer for token sidechain will be available, this documentation will be updated.
+    ```
+    curl -H "Content-Type:application/json" -H "Accept:application/json" --data '{"method":"getbestblockhash"}' http://localhost:20616
+    ```

+    Should return something like
+    ```
+    {
+        "id": null,
+        "jsonrpc": "2.0",
+        "result": "86f796f68d7422de0b3b27822697d5c255e653de3fcebfc86bd36828f41ace20",
+        "error": null
+    }
+    ```

-7. Verify the Wallet Service is running by checking the miner reward wallet:
+8. Verify the Wallet Service is running by checking the miner reward wallet:

     ```
     curl http://localhost:8091/api/1/balance/EZngB4JXYAVhj8XZXR1HNWh2NkV5ttJtrE